TrevourGuild/web-45-web-sprint-challenge-advanced-react-TrevourGuild/README.md

 1. What are the main differences between a stateful and a functional component?

+The main differences between stateful and functional components are, stateful components hold some state and can use props.
+A functional component is just a plain javascript function that accepts props as an argument and returns a react element.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+A componentwillmount function is usually called after state.
+A componentwillupdate function is called after the componentwillmount function

 3. Define stateful logic.

+Stateful logic is a form of computational logic in which the same devices both store logic values and perform logical operations.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+The three steps to create a successful test are Arrange: get component renders, Act: fill out and submit form, and Assert: see if test expression is true or not.